-A germ line is the sex cells (eggs and sperm) that are used by sexually reproducing organisms to pass on genes from generation to generation.
-Egg and sperm cells are called germ cells, in contrast to the other cells of the body that are called somatic cells.
+Germ line refers to the sex cells (eggs and sperm) that sexually reproducing organisms use to pass on their genomes from one generation to the next (parents to offspring).
+Egg and sperm cells are called germ cells, in contrast to the other cells of the body, which are called somatic cells.

 Germ line.
 Some organisms reproduce sexually and need special sex cells named germ cells to pass their genomes from parents to offspring.
 Germ cells are known as egg cells in females and sperm cells in males.
 And together, they make up the germ lines of the organism.
 Germ lines are the link between generations.

 Belen Hurle, Ph.D.

 Division of Intramural Research